csymapp/wifi-configurator/README.md

 wifi-Configurator for Nodejs
 ========

-A wifi configuration module for linux using SD card, USB devices and (web bluetooth - not yet implemented).
+A wifi configuration module for linux that uses default/open networks so that it does not have to create an access point.
+Other configuration options are provided such as using SD card, USB devices, (web bluetooth - not yet implemented).

 [![Build Status](https://travis-ci.com/csymapp/wifi-configurator.svg?branch=master)](https://travis-ci.com/csymapp/wifi-configurator)
+The most common way for configuring WiFi on a linux systems without any way of directly inputing the WiFi credentials into the device, such on a raspberry pi without I/O peripherals, is to have the device create an Access Point to which the user can connect and access a web page on which the credentials for a WiFi network can be entered and saved, such as happens with [Farmbot](https://github.com/FarmBot/farmbot_os).
+But we are persuaded that there are more efficient ways of doing this, since:
+- It is time consuming since the device has to restart after the configuration to disable the Access Point and try connecting to the WiFi network.
+If the credentials are wrong, the device will restart again to create the Access Point, and restart again, ad infinitum.
+- In the said system, it is not possible to the device to work without connecting to a network.
+This need not always be the case as some operations can be done offline.
+- The user may not have a device which which to connect to the linux system's device's Access Point to configure the network.
+Other options will be handy.
+- There are easier options which may be more preferable to a user.
+- Even without an open network of the default network, the configuration server is still accessible through ethernet.

-This is a NodeJS module to configure WiFi on a linux system including Raspberry Pi SD card, USB devices and ( Bluetooth Low Energy and Web Bluetooth - not yet implemented).
-It has been designed as part of the [csynage media kit](https://csynage.com)
+wifi-Configurator is a NodeJS module to configure WiFi on a linux system including Raspberry Pi providing several options, namely:
+- Connecting to a default network.
+The user can create a network on his device called `wifi-configurator` with the password `wifi-config`.
+The device will try connecting to this network so that the user may be able to access the network configuration page.
+- If the device is unable to connect to the the default network, it will try connecting to any open networks.
+It will loop through all open networks as long as there is no activity in them.
+- SD Card and USB devices.
+WiFi credentials can be saved on SD card/USB drives in a file called `wifiConfig.yaml` or `wifiConfig.yaml` in the root directory of any of the drive partitions and inserted into the linux device.
+The credentials will be read as soon as the drive is connected and mounted.
+-  Bluetooth Low Energy and Web Bluetooth - (not yet implemented).

+wifi-Configurator has been designed as part of the [csynage media kit](https://csynage.com)

 The reasons for this can be found [here](http://www.hardill.me.uk/wordpress/2016/09/13/provisioning-wifi-iot-devices/)

-To run clone the code

 How it works
 ------------
 If you add and run `wifi-configurator` as a module to you application, it will be able to read wifi configuration data from connected SD cards, USB drives and all mounted drives.
-The wifi configuration is  a `yaml/yml` file called `wifiConfig.yaml` or `wifiConfig.yaml` which is saved in the root directory of any of the drives.
+The wifi configuration is  a `yaml/yml` file called  which is saved in the root directory of any of the drives.

 A sample configuration for the `yaml` file is:
+`wifiConfig.yaml` or `wifiConfig.yaml`
 ```yaml
 '1':
   SSID: PARAPHRASE